AnchoringAI/anchoring-ai/README.md

 ## Why Anchoring AI?

-Anchoring AI is your gateway to effortless AI integration.
-Our open-source, no-code platform empowers teams to create, assess, share, and host applications powered by Large Language Models (LLMs), complete with rich component support.
+Anchoring AI is an open-source no-code tool for teams to collaborate on building, evaluating, and hosting applications leveraging GPT and other large language models.
+You could easily build and share LLM-powered apps, manage your budget and run batch jobs.
 With Anchoring AI, managing access, controlling budgets, and running batch jobs is a breeze.
 We aim to be the destination of choice for transforming your team into an AI-centric powerhouse.

 We provide: